John A. Macdonald Legacy Review

 • Mixed Feelings

-by donnalit, over 3 years ago
+by donnalit, about 5 years ago

 As a non indigenous social studies teacher, I have spent the last several decades teaching and learning about Canada's history.
 Since the TRC I have become a lot more knowledgeable about all the issues, and I am glad for that.
 I consider myself an ally of indigenous people.